fifolio/Retoolkit-Workshop/redux/Redux-Notes.md

 - The store allows our application to register listeners through the {Subscribe method}.
 - The Subscribe method, accepts a {Function} as its Argument, which is executed anytime the state in the Redux store changes
   > Handles unregistering of listeners via the function returned by **subscribe(listener)**

+# Middleware

+---

+"is the suggested wat to extend Redux with custom functionality"

+- Provides a third-party extension point between Dispatching an action, and the moment it reaches the Reducer
+- Use middleware for:
+  > Logging,
+  > Crash reporting,
+  > preforming asynchronous tasks, etc